matRandall/exampleOnlineTimewarpedMotions/README.md

 Different on-line time warping algorithms are demonstrated in each video.
 The algorithm used to align a given motion is shown above the respective render.
 The algorithm that produced the best alignment is always included in the video.

 Videos are located in the videos folder in this repository.
-Each video is title based on the ID number given to the pair motions used in the alignment.
+Each video is title based on the ID number given to the pair motions used in the alignment and the motion being performed.

 <img src="AlignmentVideoThumb.jpg" alt="image of motions" width="600">